jiajunngjj/jiajunngjj.github.io/_posts/2021-04-16-Adding-Salt-To-Your-Environment.md

 ## Conclusion
 SaltStack is pretty well known when it comes to automation and its unique capabilities.
-With SaltStack integrated into vRA, there is no doubt that vRA can provide a more complete solution when it comes to event-driven automation and compliance management within the organisation's operations.
+With SaltStack integrated into vRA, there is no doubt that vRA can provide a more complete solution when it comes to event-driven automation and compliance management within the organisation's operations, and expanding into the DevSecOps use case.

 You can read more about the vRA with SaltStack:
 * [VMware vRealize Automation Adds Native Configuration Management with vRealize Automation SaltStack Config](https://blogs.vmware.com/management/2020/11/vmware-vrealize-automation-saltstack-config-launch.html)